Samsung/Universum/doc/configuring.rst

     >>> print (run * 2 == run + run)
     True

-Though the application area of multiplication by a constant is unclear at the moment.

 Multiplying configuration by a configuration combines their properties.
 For example, this configuration file:

 .. testcode::